 Modern Indian Identity

-The Center of the American West’s Modern Indian Identity series features contemporary Indian speakers telling their stories in ways that confirm the compatibility of tradition with innovation.
+Hoping to make at least a small contribution to the cause of better understanding between Indians and non-Indians, the Center now launches a series of speakers: contemporary Indian people telling their stories in ways that confirm the compatibility of tradition with innovation.
 The speakers have profound ties to their peoples’ pasts, and they have also adapted with agility and enterprise to the conditions of our times.
+They have, in other words, triumphed over the stereotypes of “real Indians” as people sequestered and set apart in a lost past.